-We validated the proposed model with actual measurements on cluster infrastructures running native Linux and Xen Hypervisor [4], with synthetic workloads, FileBench [2], and MapReduce.
+We validated the proposed model with actual measurements on cluster infrastructures running native Linux and Xen Hypervisor [3], with synthetic workloads, FileBench [18], and MapReduce.
 The experimental results from synthetic workloads indicate that the average error rates of the estimations from the proposed model are 7% for a system on native Linux and 10.3% for a virtualized system.
 However, the estimation error from the linear completion time model could be up to 98% in the worst case.
 For the FileBench benchmark, the proposed model estimates the completion time of workloads within a 6.0% error.
-We used three popular applications to benchmark MapReduce- Sort, Grep, and PiEstimator.
-In experiments with MapReduce, we increased the number of instances of each MapReduce application up to four and co-hosted three different MapReduce applications.
-The margins of errors are about 16% for identical MapReduce applications and 11% for heterogeneous MapReduce applications.
-We also demonstrate how the Dfactor model can extend a scheduler for single-resource systems into a scheduler for multi-resource systems for reducing the makespan of workloads by about 20%.
+We also evaluated the extended D-factor model for multiple instance resource environment.
+In our experiments, we used HPC checkpoint applications on the Parallel File Systems (PFS), and multiple checkpoint applications shared on the PFS.
+Our results show that the extended D-factor model can predict I/O performance on the shared storage, which can be useful for I/O performance prediction in the cloud storage environment.